-The Company was incorporated under the laws of the State of Nevada on October 8, 1998 with the name of "Cigar King Corporation" with authorized common stock of 200,000,000 shares at \$.001 par value.
+The Company was incorporated under the laws of the State of Nevada on October 8, 1998 under the name of "Cigar King Corporation" with authorized common stock of 200,000,000 shares at \$.001 par value.
 On September 13, 2002 the name was changed to "Starberrys Corporation" as part of a change in the authorized capital stock by the addition of 50,000,000 shares of preferred stock with a par value of \$.001.
 On August 18, 2004 the name of the Company was changed to "Visualant Incorporated".
 There are no preferred shares issued and the terms have not been determined.

-The Company has not started any operations and is in the development stage.
+The Company is in the development stage and has not commenced operations.